playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 sbt.version=1.1.6
 ```

 At the time of this writing `1.1.6` is the latest version in the sbt 1 family, you may be able to use newer versions too.
 Check for details in the release notes of your minor version of Play 2.7.x.
-More details at the list of [sbt releases](https://github.com/sbt/sbt/releases).
+More information at the list of [sbt releases](https://github.com/sbt/sbt/releases).

 ## Deprecated APIs were removed

 Many deprecated APIs were removed in Play 2.7.
 If you are still using them, we recommend migrating to the new APIs before upgrading to Play 2.7.
-Both Javadocs and Scaladocs usually have good documentation on how to migrate.
+Both Javadocs and Scaladocs usually have proper documentation on how to migrate.

 ## `play.allowGlobalApplication` defaults to `false`

 `play.allowGlobalApplication = false` is set by default in Play 2.7.0.
 This means `Play.current` will throw an exception when called.
 You can set this to `true` to make `Play.current` and other deprecated static helpers work again, but be aware that this feature will be removed in future versions.

 In the future, if you still need to use static instances of application components, you can use [static injection](https://github.com/google/guice/wiki/Injections#static-injections) to inject them using Guice, or manually set static fields on startup in your application loader.
-These approaches should be forward compatible with future versions of Play, as long as you are careful never to run apps concurrently (e.g. in tests).
+These approaches should be forward compatible with future versions of Play, as long as you are careful never to run apps concurrently (e.g., in tests).

 ## Guice compatibility changes